Is Your Smart Child Struggling in School?

 Zinc is an important factor in the metabolism of neurotransmitters, prostaglandins, and for maintaining brain structure and function.
 The expression, "No zinc, no think" is not without merit.
 Many studies have shown that zinc supplementation is helpful with memory, thinking and I.Q.
 Dopamine is one of the most important factors in the pathophysiology of hyperactivity disorder, and the hormone melatonin has an important role in the regulation of dopamine.
 Because zinc is necessary in the metabolism of melatonin, it makes sense that zinc is a very important factor in the treatment of attention deficit and hyperactivity disorder (ADHD).
 Oysters are a particularly rich food source of zinc.

 Studies have shown behavioral improvements in response to zinc supplementation.
 In one six-week double blind and placebo controlled study, children taking 15mg of zinc sulfate + methylphenidate scored significantly higher on a Parent and Teacher Rating Scale than those taking methylphenidate alone.
-(4) Another study showed significant behavioral improvement when children were given supplemental zinc, magnesium and calcium (10).
+(4) Another study showed significant behavioral improvement when children were given all natural adhd supplements of zinc, magnesium and calcium (10).

 Essential Fatty Acids (EFAs) help with brain and nerve development, cellular communication, oxygenation, metabolism and immune response.
 In children with ADHD, Omega-3 EFAs such as DHA and EPA are particularly important for the brain, the immune system, and to help fight inflammation.
 Many studies show that EFA supplementation can also help with positive mood and attention.
 (5) EFAs are considered "essential" because they are needed throughout the human life cycle, cannot be produced in the human body, and therefore must be provided through the diet.